github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 ===========

 The ``from`` clause declares the variables that are used in the query.
 Each declaration must be of the form ``<type> <variable name>``.
-For more information on the `types <https://help.semmle.com/QL/ql-handbook/types.html>`__ available in QL, and to learn how to define your own types using `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__, see the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__.
+For more information on the available `types <https://help.semmle.com/QL/ql-handbook/types.html>`__, and to learn how to define your own types using `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__, see the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__.

 Where clause
 ============

 The ``where`` clause defines the logical conditions to apply to the variables declared in the ``from`` clause to generate your results.
 This clause uses `aggregations <https://help.semmle.com/QL/ql-handbook/expressions.html#aggregations>`__, `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__, and logical `formulas <https://help.semmle.com/QL/ql-handbook/formulas.html>`_ to limit the variables of interest to a smaller set, which meet the defined conditions.
-The QL libraries group commonly used predicates for specific languages and frameworks.
+The CodeQL libraries group commonly used predicates for specific languages and frameworks.
 You can also define your own predicates in the body of the query file or in your own custom modules, as described above.

 Select clause
 =============